Desperate Housewives Africa: Plot

 A look at the seemingly normal suburban lives of African women as they seek to live out their aspirations through their families, career and relationships, set in the middle-class development on Hibiscus Lane on the Lekki Peninsula in Lagos.

 It begins with the shocking suicide of Rume Bello (Mary Alice Young); a beautiful housewife, known for her warmth and generosity.
 In death, Rume delves into the lives of the friends she left behind – commenting from her now elevated perspective.
 Her intimate circle of friends who are confused by her death, are introduced.

 Tari Gambadia (Susan Mayer) who is divorced, single-mother looking for love; Funke Lawal (Lynette Scavo) a corporate high-achiever turned stay-at-home mum of four children who create a huge scene at Rume Bello's wake seriously embarrassing her; Ese De Souza (Bree Van de Kamp), a devout and perfectly groomed housewife and mother of two teenagers, who is dealing with the outcome of her family's rejection of her façade and standards; Kiki Obi (Gabrielle Solis), ex Nollywood actress and trophy wife whose marriage to the rising movie financier Chuka Obi (Carlos Solis) fails to satisfy her deepest needs, and she turns to her personal trainer, Tai Etim (John Rowland) to alleviate her boredom.

 We are also introduced to the neighbours on the Lane including Rhetta Moore (Edie Britt) a twice-divorced real estate broker with a voracious sexual appetite, who aggressively competes with Tari for the affections of handsome newcomer, Larry Izama (Mike Delfino) who we later discover came to Hibiscus Lane with a hidden agenda.
-Tensions rise as Kay De Souza (Rex Van de Kamp) asks his wife Ese for a divorce; Chuka Obi treats his wife Kiki like she is on his payroll; Shina Lawal (Tom Scavo) is oblivious to his wife's frustration and growing desperation; Deji Bello (Paul Young), Rume's now widowed husband, seems to express his grief by suspiciously digging up his garden.
+Tensions rise as Kay De Souza (Rex Van de Kamp) asks his wife Ese for a divorce, Chuka Obi treats his wife Kiki like she is on his payroll, Shina Lawal (Tom Scavo) is oblivious to his wife's frustration and growing desperation, and Deji Bello (Paul Young), Rume's now widowed husband, seems to express his grief by suspiciously digging up his garden.

 Rume narrates the series from her vantage point, giving an insight into the lives, mysteries and conflicts of these four intriguing women.